ernfrid/diagnose_dups/README.md

    7. **duplicate_count** - The number of duplicated fragments within this subtile.

 # Compilation and Installation
 Currently, `diagnose_dups` must be compiled from source code.
+It is routinely tested using both the `gcc` and `clang` compilers on Ubuntu 10.04 and Ubuntu 12.04 and with `clang` on Mac OS X 10.10.
+It should work on other Unix-based operating systems, but they are not supported.

 ## Dependencies